 Each quarter, Destination Canada will publish new data on international tourism spend in Canada by 10 key markets and the rest of the world.

-These indicators, developed by Statistics Canada for the tourism sector, provide spending of international visitors while in 20 regions across Canada and in six key tourism spending categories:
+These indicators, developed by Statistics Canada for the tourism sector, provide spending of international visitors in Canada by region and six key tourism spending categories:

 - Food and beverage

 Spend data is estimated by Statistics Canada by combining the Visitor Travel Survey data and anonymized, aggregated data from the financial sector.
 For more information, please see the notes included in the data tables.